-If you use removable storage on your phone, you can protect your files by encrypting the SD card.
+If you use removable storage on your phone or tablet, you can protect your files by encrypting the SD card.
 Encryption converts data from a readable form to an encoded version that can only be read on the device that was used to encrypt it.
-Even though it sounds high-tech, it’s easy to encrypt files stored on your memory card on a Galaxy phone.
+Even though it sounds high-tech, it’s easy to encrypt files stored on your memory card on a Galaxy device.

 From Settings, search for and select Encrypt SD card or Decrypt SD card.
 Tap Encrypt SD card or Decrypt SD card.
-If you set a lock screen, you will be required to enter your credentials before your phone encrypts the files stored on your memory card.
+If you set a lock screen, you will be required to enter your credentials before your device encrypts the files stored on the memory card.
 Keep in mind encryption can take several minutes or more, depending on the size of your SD card.

-Note: Make sure to connect your phone to a charger while the encryption or decryption process is running.
+Make sure to connect your device to a charger while the encryption or decryption process is running.
 You will not be able to use the microSD during this time.

-Tap Search, then search for and select Storage.
+Tap Search, and then search for and select Storage.

-Tap More Options and then tap Storage settings.
+Tap More options (the three vertical dots), and then tap Storage settings.

-Note: Be careful not to insert the ejector tool into the microphone hole also on top of your phone.
+Note: Be careful not to insert the ejector tool into the microphone hole also on top of your device.

-Remove the microSD card from the tray and then insert the tray back into the phone.
+Remove the microSD card from the tray, and then insert the tray back into the device.